saiyam1814/DevOpsRoadmap2022/Sadab-Halim/29-01-22/Computer_Networking.md

-# Continued Learning [Computer Networks](https://www.youtube.com/watch?v=IPvYjXCsTg8) from DevOps Bootcamp
+# Completed Learning [Computer Networks](https://www.youtube.com/watch?v=IPvYjXCsTg8) from DevOps Bootcamp

 ## DNS (Domain Name System)
 DNS is a directory service that provides a mapping between the name of a host on the network and its numerical address. <br/>